 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-Among its collection of parts, this movie has a pop singer (Sarah Michelle Geller) who is owned by a nasty gangster, and a doctor (Kevin Bacon) who desperately tries to save the love of his life (who married his best friend) from a venomous snake bite.
+Among its collection of parts, this movie has a pop singer (Sarah Michelle Geller) who is owned by a nasty gangster, and a doctor (Kevin Bacon) who desperately tries to save the love of his life from a venomous snake bite (even though she married his best friend).
 Once again it's the old snake bite device, beloved of lazy screenwriters everywhere.
-(They also use the pedestrian killed by a car cliche to get rid of somebody quickly, and a really cheezy edge of a building cliff-hanger.)
+(They also use the pedestrian killed by a car cliche to get rid of somebody quickly in the movie, and a really cheezy edge of a building cliff-hanger.)